 - No stuff sack or pockets to stuff the jacket into.

-We get a lot of questions about synthetic jackets, and one of the most common is about comparing the Nano-Air to the Arc’teryx Atom LT.
-Both jackets are about as popular as it gets for those wanting to get a lightweight, casual/performance piece.
-To start, the Atom LT is built slightly differently: the front, back, and shoulders of the jacket are made with a thin wind-resistant shell while the sides and under the arms are stretchy fleece.
-As a result, the Arc’teryx offers better weather protection and warmth than the Nano-Air as an outer layer, but the fleece panels aren’t able to keep up in terms of breathability.
-From our collective experiences, we think both jackets are extremely comfortable but we prefer the Atom LT’s slightly trimmer fit.
-Those who ski tour will like the Nano-Air better, and its pillowy feel is truly hard to beat.
+We get a lot of questions about synthetic jackets, and some of the most common are about comparing the Nano-Air to the Arc’teryx Atom LT.
+Both are ultra-popular lightweight synthetic jackets that can toe the line between performance and casual use nicely.
+To start, the Atom LT is built differently: the front, back, and shoulders are made with Coreloft insulation and a thin wind-resistant shell, while the sides and under arms are stretchy fleece.
+As a result, the Arc’teryx offers better weather protection than the Nano-Air as an outer layer, but the insulation and fleece panels can’t keep up in terms of breathability.
+From our collective experiences, we think both jackets are extremely comfortable and offer similar warmth, but we give the slight nod to the Atom LT for everyday use.
+On the flip side, those who use their jacket for highly aerobic outdoor activities like ski touring will like the Nano-Air better, and its pillowy feel truly is hard to beat.

-Among popular active insulation jackets, the Black Diamond First Light Hoody and Outdoor Research Uberlayer stand out as strong alternatives.
-Both the BD and OR jackets utilize shell fabrics and insulation that are optimized for breathability while working hard, and are tailored to the backcountry skiing, climbing, and light mountaineering crowd.
-The 40D shell on the First Light and 30D shell on the Uberlayer offer a step up in durability compared with the thin 20D Nano-Air, which can be handy around sharp skis and equipment.
-And the two jackets are more feature-rich with helmet-compatible hoods.
-Where the Nano-Air has the advantage is weight—the First Light is 4.4 ounces heavier and the Uberlayer is 6.3.
-If you value the backcountry features and don’t mind the extra ounces, the First Light and Uberlayer are excellent, but the significant weight spread pushes the Nano-Air ahead for us.
+Among popular active insulation jackets, the Black Diamond First Light Hoody and The North Face Ventrix Hoodie stand out as strong alternatives.
+Both the BD and TNF jackets utilize shell fabrics and insulation that are optimized for breathability while working hard, and are tailored to the backcountry skiing, climbing, and light mountaineering crowd.
+The 40-denier shell on the First Light and beefed-up 50Dx40D forearm panels on the Ventrix (30Dx20D on the torso) offer a step up in durability compared with the thinner 30-denier Nano-Air, which can be handy around sharp skis and equipment.
+Where the Nano-Air has the advantage is weight: the First Light is 4 ounces heavier and the Ventrix is 1.5.
+If you value the backcountry features and don’t mind the extra ounces, the First Light and Ventrix are excellent options, but the weight spread and comfort push the Nano-Air ahead for us.

 As we touched on above, Patagonia has expanded the Nano-Air line to fit growing demand for lightly insulated and highly breathable jackets.
-Their Nano-Air Light Hoody offers 33% less insulation than the Nano-Air (60g vs. 40g), breathes far better, and saves you nearly 3 ounces (13.6 oz. vs. 10.9) for a great balance of performance and comfort in mild temperatures.
+Their Nano-Air Light Hoody offers less insulation than the Nano-Air (40g vs. 60g), breathes better, and saves you just over 3 ounces (10.9 ounces total) for a great balance of performance and comfort in mild temperatures.
 And the Nano-Air Light Hybrid uses the same insulation as the Light Hoody along the front of the jacket, but a waffle-style thin fleece on the back for even more breathability (it’s nicknamed the “midlayer mullet”).
-If you have the luxury to fill a closet with jacket options, the 3 Nano-Airs fall nicely in line with descending warmth and increasing breathability.
-But the Nano-Air Light and Light Hybrid are somewhat compromised—the Light is only a half-zip and doesn’t have hand pockets, and the Light Hybrid is only useful when you’re working really hard (running in cold weather is one example).
+If you have the luxury to fill a closet with jacket options, the three Nano-Airs fall nicely in line with descending warmth and increasing breathability.
+But the Nano-Air Light and Light Hybrid are somewhat compromised: the Light is only a half-zip and doesn’t have hand pockets, and the Light Hybrid is only useful when you’re working really hard (running in cold weather is one example).
 If we were to choose one Nano-Air, it would be the original for its significantly more versatile nature.